jamesdbrock/monadic-parsers-at-input-boundary/README.md

    data into JSON than read a byte stream.
 3. Monadic parsers.

-I will try to convince you that method number 3 is always the first method you should reach for when reading a byte stream from over the process input boundary.
+I will try to convince you that monadic parsers is always the first method you should reach for when reading a byte stream from over the process input boundary.

+## Monadic parsers

+A parsing monad
+A parsing monad is a monad with three features: It knows its position in the input string.
+It can choose alternate parsing branches based on the contents of the input string.
+And it can fail.

+Let's look at an example of matching a pattern with a monadic parser.

+Here is the same pattern expressed with a